Gabriel Moreno Player Props: Diamondbacks vs. Padres

 - Moreno hit .319 with a double, a home run and four walks.

-- He went deep once out of 25 games a year ago, leaving the ballpark in 1.4% of his plate appearances.

-- Moreno drove in a run in 12.0% of his 25 games last season, with two or more RBIs in 12.0% of those games (three).
+- Moreno got a hit in 60.0% of his 25 games last year, with at least two hits in 20.0% of those contests.

+- Logging a trip to the plate in 25 games last season, he hit only one homer.

+- Moreno drove in a run in three games last season out 25 (12.0%), including three multi-RBI outings (12.0%).
 He drove in three or more runs in one game.

-- He scored in eight of 25 games last year (32.0%), including scoring multiple runs twice.
+- In eight of 25 games last year (32.0%), he scored a run, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.